 NCDF was originally established in 2005 by the Department of Justice to investigate, prosecute and deter fraud associated with federal disaster relief programs following Hurricanes Katrina, Rita and Wilma.
 Its mission has expanded to include suspected fraud related to any natural or man-made disaster.
-More than 20 federal agencies, including the Justice Department's Criminal Division, U.S. Attorneys' Offices and the FBI, participate in the NCDF, allowing the center to act as a centralized clearinghouse of information related to disaster relief fraud.
+More than 20 federal agencies - including the Justice Department's Criminal Division, U.S. Attorneys' Offices, Department of Homeland Security, Office of Inspector General and the FBI - participate in the NCDF, allowing the center to act as a centralized clearinghouse of information related to disaster relief fraud.

-In the wake of natural disasters, many individuals feel compelled to contribute to victim assistance programs and organizations across the country.
-The Department of Justice and the FBI remind the public to apply a critical eye and do its due diligence before giving to anyone soliciting donations on behalf of tornado victims.
-Solicitations can originate from e-mails, websites, door-to-door collections, mailings and telephone calls, and similar methods.
+In the wake of natural disasters, many individuals feel moved to contribute to victim assistance programs and organizations across the country.
+The Department of Justice and the FBI remind the public to apply a critical eye and do due diligence before giving to anyone soliciting donations on behalf of hurricane victims.
+Solicitations can originate as emails, websites, door-to-door collections, mailings, telephone calls and similar methods.